First 10 Days Baby Basics

 How to Choose Products for Your Newborn

-- It should be tested for allergies: Allergens are widespread which means that no substance can be said to be free of any allergic reactions.
-However, for a product to be considered as a baby product, it must have been tested in the past and have proved negative for any allergic tendencies.
-In other words it must be Clinically Proven Mild.
+- It should be tested for allergies: Allergens are widespread which means that no substance can be said to be entirely free of any allergic reactions.
+However, for a product to be considered as a baby product, it must be tested and have proved negative for any allergic tendencies.
+In other words it must be “Clinically Proven Mild”.

-To keep your baby’s diaper area dry, apply JOHNSON'S® baby diaper rash powder at every diaper change.
+To keep your baby’s diaper area dry, apply JOHNSON'S® Baby Diaper Rash Powder at every diaper change.
 It repels moisture and reduces friction on the skin, thereby providing complete protection.

 The First 10 Days Can Mean So Much More